Canada political pressures force PM's hand on U.S. trade disputes

-Washington last month slapped tariffs on timber imports, prompting Trudeau to say he was considering a ban on exports of U.S. coal through Pacific ports.
+Washington last month slapped tariffs on timber imports, alleging they are unfairly subsidized, prompting Trudeau to say he was considering a ban on exports of U.S. coal through Pacific ports.

-As well as lumber, the administration of President Donald Trump has targeted Canadian dairy farmers, while Boeing Corp (BA.N) launched a trade challenge against Montreal-based planemaker Bombardier Inc (BBDb.TO).
+As well as lumber, the administration of U.S. President Donald Trump has targeted Canadian dairy farmers, while Boeing Corp launched a trade challenge against Montreal-based planemaker Bombardier Inc.

 All three are vital to the economy of Quebec, Canada's second most-populous province.
 And Quebec is seen as vital to Trudeau's hopes of maintaining a strong grip on power in a national election set for October 2019.